bmatthewshea/ethminerGUI/README.md

 - Allows to save all your pools as profiles (profiles.xml)
 - No need for multiple cmd/batch files laying around
 - 'profiles.xml' can also be moved to other machines to share the profiles
+- Open-Source & NO FEE.
+You are welcome to donate on the Help/About page in app.
+Thank You.

 ## TO-DO